edanalytics/Ed-Fi-AlmaAPI-to-Ed-FiAPI-ConsoleApp/README.md

        "--schoolFilter", "<School_Filter>" The application gets only the information from this School.

-       "--awsSourceConnectionName", "<your_aws_Source_Connection_Name>"  Allow to specify your SourceConnectionName to Load the Parameters from  AWS.(If you have multiples SourceConnections an ParameterStoreProvider is configured as AWSParamStore)
+       "--awsSourceConnectionName", "<your_aws_Source_Connection_Name>" To load the parameters from  AWS, allow to specify your SourceConnectionName If you have multiples SourceConnections(ParameterStoreProvider from appsettings.json should be configured as "AWSParamStore").

-	"--awsDestinationConnectionName", "<your_aws_Destination_Connection_Name>"  Allow to specify your ConnectionDestinationName to Load the Parameters from  AWS.(If you have multiples ConnectionDestinationName an ParameterStoreProvider is configured as AWSParamStore)
+	"--awsDestinationConnectionName", "<your_aws_Destination_Connection_Name>" To load the parameters from  AWS, allow to specify your ConnectionDestinationName If you have multiples ConnectionDestinationName(ParameterStoreProvider from appsettings.json should be configured as "AWSParamStore").
 	```
 ### Filter EndPoints by School Year